MicrosoftDocs/azure-devops-yaml-schema/task-reference/batch-script-v1.md

 **`filename`** - **Path**<br>
 `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 The path of the `.cmd` or `.bat` script to execute.
 This should be a fully qualified path or one relative to the default working directory.
-(Please note that the working directory could differ from `workingFolder` which could be specified for this task.)
+(Please note that the working directory could differ from `workingFolder`, which could be specified for this task.)
 <!-- :::editable-content-end::: -->
 <br>